daoninc/face-sdk-android/README.md

-# Daon Face SDK
+# xProof Face SDK

-The Daon Face SDK can be used in conjunction with the IdentityX server to offer face-processing capabilities on Android mobile devices.
+The xProof Face SDK can be used in conjunction with the IdentityX server to offer face-processing capabilities on Android mobile devices.

-The IdentityX Face SDK is made up of the following core features:
+The SDK is made up of the following core features:

 - Face Quality Analysis
 - Passive Liveness Detection